Natural Cycles gets $30M for its EU-certified “digital contraception”

 Another feature gives women an incentive to continue using Natural Cycles for the first three months after they get pregnant — as the app offers a miscarriage alert related to risks of hormone levels dropping during pregnancy.

-The algorithm can also prompt a user to take a pregnancy test — based on its calculations of their hormone levels (so might figure out they’re pregnant before they do).
+The algorithm can also prompt a user to take a pregnancy test — based on its calculations of their hormone levels (so could figure out they’re pregnant before they do).

 The plan for the Series B funding is to spend on clinical research and product development — including growing the team with additional recruits from medicine and science.
 (Berglund says Natural Cycles is currently 40 people, including seven physicists PhDs, with the goal to grow headcount to between 100 and 120 staff in a year’s time.)